Descriptive complexity for neural networks via Boolean networks

-We first recall some basics related to circuits and then define a related self-feeding circuit model.
-A \textbf{Boolean circuit} is a directed, acyclic graph where at least each node of non-zero in-degree is labeled by one of the symbols $\land , \lor , \neg$.
+We first recall some basics related to Boolean circuits.
+A \textbf{Boolean circuit} is a directed, acyclic graph where each node is either labeled with one of the symbols $\land , \lor , \neg$ or unlabeled; only nodes with in-degree $1$ can be labeled $\neg$, and only nodes with in-degree $0$ can be unlabeled.
 The nodes of a circuit are called \textbf{gates}.
 The in-degree of a gate $u$ is called the \textbf{fan-in} of $u$, and the out-degree of $u$ is the \textbf{fan-out}.
 The \textbf{input gates} of a circuit are precisely the gates that have zero fan-in and no label $\land , \lor$ or $\neg$.
 The \textbf{output gates} are the ones with fan-out zero; we allow multiple output gates in a circuit.
-The fan-in of every gate labeled with $\neg$ is $1$.

 The \textbf{size} $\abs{C} $ of a circuit $C$ is the number of gates in $C$.
-The \textbf{depth} $\mathsf{depth}(C)$ (or the \textbf{computation/evaluation time}) of $C$ is the length of the longest path (number of edges) from a gate with fan-in zero to an output gate.
 The \textbf{height} $\mathsf{height}(G)$ of a gate $G$ in $C$ is the length of the longest path from a gate with fan-in zero to the gate $G$.
+The \textbf{depth} $\mathsf{depth}(C)$ (or the \textbf{computation/evaluation time}) of $C$ is the maximum height of a gate in $C$.
+The notions of depth and height can also be used analogously for any directed acyclic graphs.
 The sets of input and output gates of a circuit are both linearly ordered.